NEVI0/how-to-configure-mobile-environment/README.md

 Create a new directory `C:\Gradle` with File Explorer.

 Open a second File Explorer window and go to the directory where the Gradle distribution was downloaded.
 Double-click the ZIP archive to expose the content.
-Drag the content folder `gradle-<VERSION>` to your newly created `C:\Gradle folder`.
+Drag the content folder `/gradle-<VERSION>` to your newly created `C:\Gradle folder`.

 ### :small_orange_diamond: Android Studio Configuration